 Are Short-Term Friendships Worth the Investment?

 There are times in life when you may have to decide if you’re going to invest in a friendship or if you’re going to let the opportunity (and effort it takes) pass you by.
 It’s a realistic dilemma.
-We all have a limited amount of time, after all, and can therefore only keep up a select number of relationships well.
+We all have a limited amount of time and can therefore only keep up a select number of relationships well.
 If you live in a transient area such as a college town or one with a military base, it can be tempting to let the out-of-town acquaintance stay just that—an acquaintance.

 But what happens when we let our guard down toward those who have a limited amount of time with us?
 Incidentally, they are often the same folks who could really use a friend.